Click on this text to read Orwell's "1984" online...

 preparatory boarding school in England where his French

 teacher was none other than Aldous Huxley.
-Some

 Huxley became friends and

 shared a common love of literature.

-separate, albeit similar, novels
+separate, albeit similar, novels hat are both

 and "Brave New World" by Aldous Huxley.

 Both novels describe a bleak futuristic world that would

-exist if the Protocols of Zion were successfully executed
+exist if the Protocols of Zion were successfully

 For those who have not read either book, read "1984" first.

-If you don’t
+If you don’t want to read

-want to read all of "1984", then at least read
+all of "1984", then at least read

 the “document” by the book’s character Emmanuel